wzy369369/SIPs/sips/sip-1.md

 -   Send a message back to the SIP author with the next step.

-Many SIPs are written and maintained by developers with write access to the EVM codebase.
-The SIP editors monitor SIP changes, and correct any structure, grammar, spelling, or markup mistakes we see.

 The editors don't pass judgment on SIPs.
 We merely do the administrative & editorial part.

 ## History